Shamima Begum: Activities in Syria

 Ten days after arriving in Syria, Begum married Dutch-born Yago Riedijk, a convert to Islam who had arrived in Syria in October 2014.
 This marriage may not be recognised under Dutch law since she was underage at that time.
 She gave birth to three children, all of whom died young; her youngest child was born in a refugee camp in February 2019 and, by March 2019, had died of a lung infection.

-The Daily Telegraph reported that Begum had been an "enforcer" in ISIL's "morality police", and had tried to recruit other young women to join the jihadist group.
-The report said that she was allowed to carry a Kalashnikov rifle and earned a reputation as a strict enforcer of ISIL's laws, such as dress codes for women.
-An anti-ISIL activist was also reported by the Telegraph as saying that there were allegations of Begum stitching suicide bombs into explosive vests so they could not be removed without detonating.
+The Daily Telegraph reported that Begum had been an "enforcer" in ISIS' "morality police", and had tried to recruit other young women to join the jihadist group.
+The report said that she was allowed to carry a Kalashnikov rifle and earned a reputation as a strict enforcer of IS' laws, such as dress codes for women.
+An anti-IS activist was also reported by The Daily Telegraph as saying that there were allegations of Begum stitching suicide bombs into explosive vests so they could not be removed without detonating.
+None of this was proved, and much of what has been reported in media is denied by Shamima Begum.
+Later, investigative journalist Josh Baker posed as an ISIS member and was able to speak with the person responsible for convincing Shamima to join the group.
+A school friend by the name of Sharmeena Begum described Shamima as a "shy misfit" whose role has been greatly exaggerated in the media.